 It’s fascinating how healthcare has evolved over the course of human existence.
-Ancient medical procedures have given way to modern advancements.
+Ancient medical procedures have given way to modern healthcare innovations.
 It has been an area, previously mainly under human influence, which has been greatly affected by technology.
 Today there are lots of pros and cons to healthcare.
 While we have achieved remarkable success in controlling major diseases like diabetes, asthma and cancer, there are still issues which need attention.
 However, I believe we will soon see ‘perfect’ healthcare where the patient is the centre and not doctors and hospitals.

-Yes, modern technological advancements are using the power of hardware, software and the internet to bring smart devices and complex computers to life.
+Yes, modern healthcare innovations are using the power of hardware, software and the internet to bring smart devices and complex computers to life.
 These devices rest on the palm of your hand and give you in-depth information.
 In our previous posts, we already saw that the concept of a family doctor will likely cease to exist through technologies like Luna (the smart mattress) and Baby Mimo (a baby monitoring device).
 Today we delve into more technologies which will bring advanced medical care to your fingertips and lead to increased innovation.
 As a result of these new technologies, we will also see downsizing in the healthcare industry, lowering the cost of quality healthcare and making it accessible to more and more people.
 We will look at a future where stethoscopes become obsolete and, instead, cute robots will welcome you to your hospital bed.

 Video credits: Philips Healthcare